huyqle3/gfycatar/README.md

 We wanted gfycat to be more social too, so we built a geolocation page.
 I

-Mike can search for a gif and leave it for everyone else.
+A user can search for a gif and leave it for everyone else.
-He can put a gifhack gfycat on the Pear wall, so that other people who walk by can see his great gfycat.
+He can put a gfycat on the wall, so that other people who walk by can see his great gfycat.

 There's social interaction with these gfycats because they become a part of your environment and can be shared with others.